rossetti/KSLBook/docs/09-Chapter9.md

 }
 ```

+::: {.example #exBS3 name="Illustrating the BootstrapSampler Class"}
 The following code illustrates the use of the `BootstrapSampler` class.
+This provides bootstrap estimates for basic statistics.
 ```kt
 val ed = ExponentialRV(10.0)
 val data = ed.sample(50)